Alexander Voeykov: Biography

 After quitting the Dorpat University, Voeykov in 1820 moved to Saint Petersburg to become an inspector in an artillery college.
 The same year he was elected the Member of the Russian Academy of Science and started a journalistic career.
 In 1820, recommended by Zhukovsky, he became a co-publisher of Syn Otechestva magazine but a raw with Nikolay Gretsch put an end to this.
-In 1822-1828 he edited Russky Invalid newspaper, then in 1827-1830, Slavyanin manazine, maintaining strong professional links with Alexander Pushkin, Kondraty Ryleyev, Anton Delvig and Pyotr Vyazemsky, among others.
+In 1822-1828 he edited Russky Invalid newspaper, then in 1827-1830, Slavyanin magazine, maintaining strong professional links with Alexander Pushkin, Kondraty Ryleyev, Anton Delvig and Pyotr Vyazemsky, among others.
 Still, Voeykov was not a popular figure: his satires were harsh, some colleagues considered him to be mercantile and quarrelsome.

 In 1828, Voeykov's wife died.
-He lost the support of many promonent people and in his later years experienced serious financial troubles.
+He lost the support of many prominent people and in his later years experienced serious financial troubles.
 He was making attempts to compile and publish his works but never succeeded.
 Alexander Voeykov died in 1839 in Saint Petersburg.